AmpersandTarski/documentation/exercises/delivery.md

 # Delivery

 Consider the following script.
-You can compile and run it in [RAP3](http://ampersand.tarski.nl/RAP3).
+You can compile and run it op een RAP server.

-test

 ```text
 CONTEXT Delivery IN ENGLISH